stefanbesler/struckig/README.md

 # Documentation

-The source code and usage documentation of this library is (will be) hosted on [https://stefanbesler.github.io/struckig/](https://stefanbesler.github.io/struckig/).
+The source code and usage documentation of this library is hosted on [https://stefanbesler.github.io/struckig/](https://stefanbesler.github.io/struckig/).
 Kudos again to [@Zeugwerk](https://github.com/Zeugwerk) for letting me beta test their TwinCAT documentation generation, which is still in alpha phase.

 # Example: Create time-based profile for 1 axis